 Buying commercial real estate could be the biggest and riskiest transaction your business ever undertakes.
 However, many entrepreneurs make costly mistakes that can affect their investment and saddle them with unforeseen expenses.

 It’s important to take time to properly prepare for your negotiations for a real estate purchase.
-“Buying real estate shouldn’t be a last-minute decision,” says BDC Major Accounts Manager Brett Prikker, who has financed numerous commercial real estate transactions.
+“Buying real estate shouldn’t be a last-minute decision,” says BDC Business Centre Manager Brett Prikker, who has financed numerous commercial real estate transactions.

 “You need to do your homework to be well prepared to negotiate with the vendor.
 Rushing into a purchase can leave you stuck with more building space than you need, an unexpected environmental mess or no bank financing,” he says.

 Here are Prikker’s seven steps to help you negotiate your commercial real estate purchase to your best advantage.